nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 Good tests should help you drive your development process.
 Perhaps you practive TDD or some variation of it like ATDD or BDD.
 Refactoring during test creation is expected and abnormal otherwise.
 Tests allow you to question design decisions and requirements and reaffirm them.
 It may take a few iterations, but utilizing testing practices will always result in higher quality code.
 That being said if you are having to constantly refactor tests with multiple requirements perhaps your missing an abstraction to simplify complexity.

+#### A note on readibility
+Tests that are hard to read present a few problems:

+* People may confuse an actual requirement hidden in obsecure test setup/design and accidently delete meaningful and well-intentioned tests or worse yet refactor a test to pass and no longer capture the original intent of the test
+* People spend more time reverse engineering test design and purpose vs updating tests based on updates requirements
+* People accept hard-to-read as normal (¯\_(ツ)_/¯) and copy-paste this code elsewhere instead of properly deconstructing it's true intentions

 ### Expensive

-Personally, I've always found that it's hard to quantify the costs of your tests.
+Personally, I've always found that it's hard to quantify the true costs of your tests.
 I think there are a lot of things to consider when it comes to costs and ROI:

 * Costs to Implement
 * Costs to Run